Nightshade23x/logistics-agent/docs/shopping_agent_summary.md

 - Does not search live supplier websites.
 - Does not verify real supplier identity.
 - Does not calculate landed cost, customs duty, tax, or profit.
-- Does not generate purchase orders yet.
 - Does not negotiate or contact suppliers.
+- Does not send purchase orders.
 - Does not calculate shipping requirements.
 That belongs to the Logistics Agent.

 ## Future Improvements

 Possible next upgrades:

-- Purchase order draft generation.
 - Supplier shortlist export.
 - Integration with Logistics Agent.
 - Integration with Finance, Trader, and Compliance agents.